Basics

 Some builtin functions are available by default:

-to check that a condition is true.
+assert_eqto check that two field elements are equalassertto check that a condition is true.

-Like in Rust, you can also import other libraries via the use
+Like in Rust, you can also import other libraries via the use keyword.

 If you do this, you must know that you can only import a library, but not its functions (and types, and constants) directly.